oluyalireuben/NetflixWeb/README.md

 # Netflix-Website-Project
-this is a html css website project
+this is a simple html css website project

 This is a website which i created for fun😂